-You should still use a credit card when you travel
+Should you use a credit card when traveling?

-While it’s important to keep foreign transaction fees in mind, don’t be scared off from using a credit card while traveling internationally, as there are a lot of benefits you can gain from using one.
+While it’s important to keep foreign transaction fees in mind, don’t be scared off from using a credit card while traveling internationally.
+There are a lot of benefits.

-You can avoid paying foreign fees if you pick up the right credit card before you travel.
-Make sure to compare the best travel credit cards to see which option might offer the most perks for your needs, including no foreign transaction fees.
-The best travel cards and rewards cards let you earn cash-back, airline miles, hotel points or flexible rewards for each dollar you spend.
+Plus, you can avoid paying foreign fees if you pick up the right credit card before you travel.
+Make sure to compare credit cards to see which option might offer the most perks for your needs, including no foreign transaction fees.
+The best travel credit cards and rewards cards let you earn cash back, airline miles, hotel points or flexible rewards for each dollar you spend.

-Besides having the potential to earn rewards, using a credit card overseas is a great way to score zero fraud liability coverage.
+Besides the potential to earn rewards, using a credit card overseas is a great way to protect your purchases with zero fraud liability coverage.
 If your credit card is lost or stolen abroad, you won’t be on the hook for a single cent of fraudulent purchases.

 How to avoid foreign transaction fees

-No matter what your travel budget is, try to avoid foreign transaction fees for a simple reason—they increase the cost of your purchase without adding any value.
+Foreign transaction fees increase the cost of your purchase without adding any value.
 Fortunately, you can eliminate or reduce the fees you’ll pay with a little planning.
 Here are a few suggestions to get you started:

 Exchange your money before leaving

-If you decide to go the cash route, exchanging your U.S. dollars for another currency before leaving the U.S. can be more convenient and less costly than doing it abroad and may cost less than foreign transaction fees.
+If you decide to stick primarily to cash while traveling, exchange your U.S. dollars for your destination’s currency before leaving the U.S. Doing so can be more convenient and less costly than waiting until you’re abroad and may cost less than foreign transaction fees.

 Open a bank account with no foreign transaction fees